stacks-network/docs/src/pages/smart-contracts/signing-transactions.md

 ## Introduction

-With Blockstack Connect, you can interact with the Stacks 2.0 blockchain, empowering your users to sign transactions and interact with smart contracts.
+With Stacks Connect, you can interact with the Stacks 2.0 blockchain, empowering your users to sign transactions and interact with smart contracts.

 This functionality currently operates on [the Stacks 2.0 Testnet](http://testnet.blockstack.org/).
 The user interface has been designed with developers in mind and prominently displays debug information.
 STX testnet tokens for paying transaction fees can be obtained for free with [the testnet faucet](https://testnet.blockstack.org/faucet).
 We will update this functionality and experience for mainnet upon its release.